 Electromechanical Simulation Performance

-Electromechanical and electromagnetic simulations are promising for a wide range of applications for automotive and aerospace manufacturers.
+Computational electromagnetics and electromechanical simulations are promising for a wide range of applications for automotive and aerospace manufacturers.
 However, incorporating them into design workflows can put a schedule at risk, since these simulations often rapidly outstrip manufacturers' existing compute capabilities.

 Using commodity clusters for very large and complex electromechanical and electromagnetic models can quickly lead to a point of diminished, or even reduced, returns - where adding additional nodes may actually adversely impact overall performance.
 The impact of such performance limitations can result in manufacturers either running simulations against fewer electronic components or running fewer iterations on the components they do simulate.
 In other words, though electromechanical and electromagnetic simulations are promising, their adoption is dampened by a lack of sufficient compute infrastructure to run them.